 Members of the University and College Union (UCU) this week met with representatives of Universities UK (UUK), in the middle of what is now the most severe strike action ever witnessed on Britain’s campuses.

-Across the country UCU members at more than 60 universities are striking, which the union estimates will result in the loss of around 575,000 teaching hours.
+Across the country UCU members at more than 60 universities are striking.
+The union estimates this will result in the loss of around 575,000 teaching hours.

 Strike having impact

 Now in its third successive week, the strike seems to be having an impact.
-Negotiations between UCU and Universities UK began on Monday and are ongoing throughout the week at the Acas arbitration service in Euston.
+Negotiations between UCU and Universities UK began on Monday.
+They will continue throughout the week at the Acas arbitration service in Euston.

-Rachel Cohen, a senior lecturer in sociology at City University in Clerkenwell and a UCU National Executive representative, said that talks on Tuesday and Wednesday were beginning to be “productive”, having initially got off to a bad start on Monday when negotiations broke down without progress.
+Rachel Cohen, a senior lecturer in sociology at City University in Clerkenwell and a UCU National Executive representative, said that talks on Tuesday and Wednesday were beginning to be “productive”.
+The talks got off to a bad start on Monday when negotiations broke down without progress.

 “Yesterday [Tuesday] went well,” she told Islington Now, “and there are talks scheduled from now until Friday.”